Featured Image: Rocket Lab

-Rocket Lab will be launching the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE) for the National Aeronautics and Space Administration.
+Rocket Lab successfully launched the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE) for the National Aeronautics and Space Administration (NASA).
 The mission is comprised of one spacecraft which, over the course of many months, will travel to the Moon and enter a Near-rectilinear halo orbit (NRHO).
-This orbit is unique to NASA’s Artemis Program and will host the Gateway space station, supporting frequent missions to the Moon.

 What Is CAPSTONE?

 In short, CAPSTONE is the first major pathfinder for NASA’s Artemis Program.
 This program aims to place the next man and first woman on the Moon.
 However, as revealed by the predecessor Apollo Program, Artemis will take time, planning, and multiple pathfinding experiments.
 The spacecraft was designed, built, tested, and will be operated by Terran Orbital, with programming and planning conducted by Advanced Space.